 As we operate in a single industry, we are especially vulnerable to these factors to the extent that they affect our industry or our products.
-In the past, securities class action litigation has often been initiated against companies following periods of volatility in their stock price and we are currently defending against the claims made in Curran v.
-Freshpet, Inc. et al and Meldon v.
-Freshpet, Inc. et al. This type of litigation could result in substantial costs and divert our management's attention and resources and could also require us to make substantial payments to satisfy judgments or to settle litigation.
+In the past, securities class action litigation has often been initiated against companies following periods of volatility in their stock price and we have defended against such lawsuits in the past.